Awards

 - 2011 – Leann Papp, EdS, RN, RRT, RCP

-- 2010 – Michael W. Prewitt, PhD, RRT
+- 2010 – Dr. Ralph Kendall, MD and Michael W. Prewitt, PhD, RRT

 The President’s Award for Excellence and the Distinguished RRT Credentialing Success Award is presented as part of the CoARC’s continued efforts to value the RRT credential as a standard of professional achievement.
 From a program effectiveness perspective, the CoARC views the RRT credential as a measure of a program’s success in inspiring its graduates to achieve their highest educational and professional aspirations.